FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ```

-Last, on the `Discovery` tab, we must define an endpoint for an OPC Client to subscribe to.
+Finally, on the `Discovery` tab, we must define an endpoint for an OPC Client to subscribe to.

 The `Endpoint Url` follows the format `opc.tcp://<address>:port`.
 Our port was defined on the `Settings` tab, which by default, is port `54845`.
 The address will be either the url or ip address of your Node-RED instance.
 In my case, it’s 192.168.0.114.
 So my Endpoint Url = `opc.tcp://192.168.0.114:54845`